-After the Redbud trees are starting to leaf out, the Flowering Dogwood trees start their delicate spring show.
+After the Redbud trees start to leaf out, the Flowering Dogwood trees start their delicate spring show!
 Early spring is such a special time of year.

 Flowering Dogwood trees are available in many sizes, colors, and shapes, and you'll find a fine variety of Dogwood trees for sale right here at Nature Hills.
 Dogwood trees' relatively small size and high volume of flowers make them a popular landscaping choice.

 But Flowering Dogwood Trees are truly a four-season tree.
 Spring brings gorgeous flowers, summer brings attractive foliage, fall brings a delightful show of red-colored leaves, and winter brings unique branching and bark for winter interest.

 Sophisticated Flowering Dogwood tree flower colors span an endearing range from pure white to scarlet red.
 Vibrant modern cultivars are coming out of top university breeding programs.

 Rutgers University has brought truly special Dogwood trees to market, including Scarlet Fire® Rutgers Japanese Dogwood.
 From the fuchsia-pink flowers to the burgundy fall foliage color, this pink Dogwood choice selection brings a disease-resistant and very eye-catching specimen to your landscape.

 Ragin' Red Dogwood is an incredible variety that delivers a brick-red flower display in spring.
 Combined with bold mixed fall color, you can't go wrong with Ragin' Red.